PlaygroundSessions/php-code-exercise/README.md

   - A lesson is considered complete if each segment has at least one practice record with a score of 80% or more.
   - Difficulty categories ("Rookie", "Intermediate", "Advanced") are associated with difficulty numbers [1,2,3], [4,5,6], [7,8,9], respectively.
-- Ensure the response time is under 100ms for the given dataset.
-Right now it responds in about 2 seconds.
+- Ensure the response time is under 500ms for the given dataset.
+Right now the response time is about 2 seconds.

 Code should be clean.
 Code you write should follow the Single Responsibility Principle (SRP).